-As discussed in the previous sections and shown in Table 1, for a Web-based course to be well received, it has to satisfy student expectations along multiple dimensions.
+As discussed in the previous sections and shown in Table 1, for a web-based course to be well received, it has to satisfy student expectations along multiple dimensions.
 Course delivery refers to the experience of the student with respect to the quality of the delivery of the course content.
 For even a well-designed course, technical problems are likely to detract for the educational experience and provide poor student satisfaction.
-As the Web-based course is provided completely over the Internet, the quality and speed of connection is therefore paramount.
-While most students on campus have access to broadband connections, 32% of all Web-based students live more than 20 miles from campus.
+As the web-based course is provided completely over the internet, the quality and speed of connection is therefore paramount.
+While most students on campus have access to broadband connections, 32% of all web-based students live more than 20 miles from campus.
 Many of these students still log onto the campus network using dial-up connections.
-To ensure that all students receive a good quality of delivery, the interactive exercises and related course content were optimized for dial-up connections.
+To ensure that all students receive a good quality of delivery, the interactive exercises, and related course content was optimized for dial-up connections.
 Using video sparingly also minimized transmission overhead.
 Audio was converted to mp3 files, and Flash modules were optimized for 56K modems.
-In addition, each chapter was broken up into several Flash modules with an average file size of less than 100K.
+In addition, each Chapter was broken up into several Flash modules with an average file size of less than 100K.

 To determine student experience with course delivery and experience, a second survey was administered at the end of the semester (EOS).
-Every attempt was made to
+Every attempt was made to ensure the anonymity of the students.
+As such, the two sets of responses, that from the beginning of the semester, and then from the end-of-semester surveys cannot be paired at the student level.